akhmadmamirov/devcamper/README.md

 For detailed instructions and usage examples, consult the documentation provided in the HTML files.

+## Credits to:
+1. Brad Traversy: Founder of Traversy Media
 ---

 Explore the capabilities of the DevCamper Backend API and contribute to its development.
 If you have questions or suggestions, please reach out.